adamtaylor/adamtaylor.github.io/_drafts/2012-01-16-application-level-metrics.md

 ---

-At work, like many organisations, we have a large collection of system metrics, created by our sysops teams but we (the developers) are less good at thinking about application level metrics.
+At work, like many organisations, we have a large collection of system metrics, created by our techops teams but we (the developers) are less good at thinking about application level metrics.
 I've decided to investigate different methods for collecting metrics from our applications.